ArturTan/grot/README.md

 A solution to grot game

 This short script is able to:
-1) generate grot sample like below:
+1) generate grot sample like below depending on the side you want:
 ```
 sample = [
    ['u', 'd', 'u', 'u'], # ↑ ↓ ↑ ↑